Joseph Beyrle: Prisoner of war

 Over the next seven months, Beyrle was held in seven German prisons.
 He escaped twice, and was both times recaptured.
 Beyrle and his fellow prisoners had been hoping to find the Red Army, which was a short distance away.
 After the second escape (in which he and his companions set out for Poland but boarded a train to Berlin by mistake), Beyrle was turned over to the Gestapo by a German civilian.
 Beaten and tortured, he was released to the German military after officials stepped in and determined that the Gestapo had no jurisdiction over prisoners of war.
 The Gestapo were about to shoot Beyrle and his comrades, claiming that he was an American spy who had parachuted into Berlin.

+Beyrle endured much cruelty during his time as a POW.
+He was hospitalized with a bashed head, was forced to march through Paris where he had rotten food thrown at him and was spat on, and he was confined to a small boxcar with 80 other men for a week during which time the convoy was strafed.

-Beyrle was taken to the Stalag III-C POW camp in Alt Drewitz, from which he escaped in early January 1945.
+Beyrle was taken to the Stalag III-C POW camp in Alt Drewitz, from which he escaped in early January 1945 after executing an escape plan with other prisoners.
 He headed east, hoping to meet up with the Soviet army.
 Encountering a Soviet tank brigade in the middle of January, he raised his hands, holding a pack of Lucky Strike cigarettes, and shouted in Russian, 'Amerikansky tovarishch! ("American comrade!").
 Beyrle was eventually able to persuade the battalion's commander (Aleksandra Samusenko, reportedly the only female tank officer of that rank in the war) to allow him to fight alongside the unit on its way to Berlin.
 Beyrle began a month-long stint in a Soviet tank battalion, where his demolitions expertise was appreciated.